freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/render-conditionally-from-props.md

 First, you'll need a simple expression that randomly returns a different value every time it is run.
 You can use `Math.random()`.
 This method returns a value between `0` (inclusive) and `1` (exclusive) each time it is called.
 So for 50/50 odds, use `Math.random() >= .5` in your expression.
 Statistically speaking, this expression will return `true` 50% of the time, and `false` the other 50%.
 In the render method, replace `null` with the above expression to complete the variable declaration.

 Now you have an expression that you can use to make a randomized decision in the code.
 Next you need to implement this.
 Render the `Results` component as a child of `GameOfChance`, and pass in `expression` as a prop called `fiftyFifty`.
-In the `Results` component, write a ternary expression to render the `h1` element with the text `"You Win!"` or `"You Lose!"` based on the `fiftyFifty` prop that's being passed in from `GameOfChance`.
+In the `Results` component, write a ternary expression to render the `h1` element with the text `You Win!` or `You Lose!` based on the `fiftyFifty` prop that's being passed in from `GameOfChance`.
 Finally, make sure the `handleClick()` method is correctly counting each turn so the user knows how many times they've played.
 This also serves to let the user know the component has actually updated in case they win or lose twice in a row.

 # --hints--